 Use this form to perform another job search

 To proctor written/electronic examinations.
 Assists with internal (RVU) and external placement tests (other institutions, agencies) and course exams.
-On-site on Parker campus.
+Onsite with the occasional opportunity for remote work.

 Participate in teaching, service, and scholarly activities for RVU-MCOM in Billings, Montana.
-Teaching responsibilities will include physiology and pathophysiology.
+Teaching responsibilities will include – teaching foundational clinical and surgical knowledge, skills, reasoning, and attitudes to students throughout the MCOM curriculum, with an emphasis in osteopathic principles and practices.

 Adjunct Faculty will participate in lab-based teaching activities at RVU-MCOM campus in Billings, Montana.
 Responsibilities include teaching foundational clinical knowledge, skills, reasoning, and attitudes of students throughout the MCOM curriculum.